 In order to be eligible for the FAHFH Homeownership Program, you must be a resident or work in Cumberland, Bladen or Sampson County and meet the following criteria.

 DEMONSTRATE NEED: You may qualify if your present housing meets one or more of the following:

 If you are homeless

-HAVE THE ABILITY TO PAY: Have a minimum gross monthly income of $1700.
+IF YOU HAVE THE ABILITY TO PAY: Have an $1800 minimum gross monthly income.
 The ability to pay is reviewed on a case-by-case basis.
-It is predicted on income, expenses, current debt, and other financial obligations.
-You must demonstrate a consistent, stable, documented source of income; no unsatisfied liens, judgements; and the ability to pay $500-$600 a month for a mortgage payment
+It is predicated on income, expenses, current debt, and other financial obligations.
+You must demonstrate a consistent, stable, documented source of income; no unsatisfied liens, no judgements; and the ability to pay $550-$700 each for a monthly mortgage payment.

 Completion of 300 hours of Sweat Equity.
 You must be willing to submit to a home visit and meeting with our Family Matters Committee during the application process.
 Approved Homebuyers complete all mandatory requirements of the Homeownership Program.
 An applicant cannot choose the specific location of their home and must be willing to accept a newly constructed or rehabilitated home, assigned based on availability.
 You must also agree to incur no new debt as a condition of acceptance into the program.

 The first step is to fill out our Orientation Registration Form.

 The Orientation Registration Form is not an Application.
 This will place you on a waiting list to attend an Orientation.